Dr. Thomas Homer-Dixon

 Bestselling author of The Ingenuity Gap, Dr. Thomas Homer-Dixon shows audiences how to adapt and prosper in a world of ever-increasing complexity, speed, and surprise.
 Called “one of the best-informed and most brilliant writers on global affairs today” by The Guardian, he uses clear and simple language to help audiences understand how the world is rapidly changing and what that means for our future.

-Dr. Homer-Dixon is the author of the bestselling and award-winning books The Upside of Down: Catastrophe, Creativity, and the Renewal of Civilization; The Ingenuity Gap; and Environment, Scarcity, and Violence.
-He writes regularly for The Globe and Mail, and has published often in The New York Times, The International Herald Tribune, The Washington Post, The Financial Times, and Scientific American.
+Homer-Dixon is the author of the bestselling and award-winning books The Upside of Down: Catastrophe, Creativity, and the Renewal of Civilization; The Ingenuity Gap; and Environment, Scarcity, and Violence.
+He also writes regularly for The Globe and Mail, and has been published often in The New York Times, The International Herald Tribune, The Washington Post, The Financial Times, and Scientific American.

 Homer-Dixon received a BA from Carleton University and a PhD from MIT, and he previously held the George Ignatieff Chair of Peace and Conflict Studies at the Trudeau Centre for Peace and Conflict Studies at the University of Toronto.